howtographql/howtographql/content/frontend/react-apollo/6-more-mutations-and-updating-the-store.md

 </Instruction>

 Awesome, now the store also updates with the right information after new links are added.
-The app is getting into shape. 🤓
+The app is getting into shape 🤓